mdn/content/files/en-us/web/privacy/index.md

 #### Chrome anti-tracking features

-The [privacy sandbox project](https://developer.chrome.com/en/docs/privacy-sandbox/) is a series of proposals to satisfy cross-site use cases without requiring third-party cookies or other tracking mechanisms.
+Google's [privacy sandbox project](https://developer.chrome.com/en/docs/privacy-sandbox/) is a series of proposals to satisfy cross-site use cases without requiring third-party cookies or other tracking mechanisms.
 Themes include identity and tracking protection, more privacy-respecting ad solutions, preventing covert tracking, and safely sharing data across browsing contexts.

 Some of the most developed parts of the privacy sandbox project are as follows: